Managing your Milestones

 You can view your Milestone Dates at any time via your Research Enrolment Summary.
 The research enrolment summary also contains all your other key enrolment information such as scholarship details and thesis submission date.

-This step-by-step guide can be downloaded here for easy reference.
+There are three steps when preparing for your milestone.
+A step-by-step guide can be downloaded as a PDF here for easy reference.

 Additional Resources